Quelklef/js-true-clone/README.md

 ## Versioning

 The *official* API for this package is to provide a cloning algorithm with perfect behaviour.
-All impefect behaviour, even if documented, is *not* a part of the API and should *not* be relied on.
+All imperfect behaviour, even if documented, is *not* a part of the API and should *not* be relied on.
 Updates to this package will thus almost always be either minor- or patch-level updates.

 ## Caveats